 So if you’re in need of an incredible salad that can be made ahead, trust me, this chopped salad is a keeper!

-And talk about a great salad for entertaining since you can make everything ahead of time and then toss just before serving to your guests so that the lettuces don’t wilt and the bacon doesn’t get soft.
+And talk about a great salad for entertaining since you can make everything ahead of time.
+Just toss everything before serving to your guests so that the lettuces don’t wilt and the bacon doesn’t get soft.

 Let me know if you make this salad!
 I’d love to know what you think!